 To asses the potential effect of the gaseous disc on the stellar disc, we include in the top panel of Fig.~\ref{f:ener_evol} the evolution of the vertical energy in the stellar disc for the interaction N-body model (black continuous curve), and the corresponding result for the isolated N-body simulation (black dashed curve).

 We note that in all cases the vertical energy decreases with time, but at different rates, as suggested by the difference between the continuous curves towards the end of the simulation.
-By fitting a simple exponential $\propto \exp{[-T/\tau]}$ to the evolution of the vertical specific energy of each of the discs from $t = 600$ Myr onward\footnote{This choice is motivated by the fact that all three curves intersect roughly at $t = 600$ Myr. } we learn that the discs each lose vertical energy on a typical time scale $\tau \approx 1350 \pm 17$ Myr (stellar disc, interaction N-body model), $\tau \approx 1051 \pm 14$ Myr (stellar disc, interaction hybrid model), and $\tau \approx 802 \pm 15$ (gas disc).
+By fitting a simple exponential $\propto \exp{[-t/\tau]}$ to the evolution of the vertical specific energy of each of the discs from $t = 600$ Myr onward\footnote{This choice is motivated by the fact that all three curves intersect roughly at $t = 600$ Myr. } we learn that the discs each lose vertical energy on a typical time scale $\tau \approx 1350 \pm 17$ Myr (stellar disc, interaction N-body model), $\tau \approx 1051 \pm 14$ Myr (stellar disc, interaction hybrid model), and $\tau \approx 802 \pm 15$ (gas disc).
+These results are summarised in Tab.~\ref{t:tau}.
 Thus the corrugations in gas disc disc dampen at a faster pace, compared to the stellar disc.
-These results are summarised in Tab.\ref{t:tau}.
+Specifically, between $t = 600$ Myr and $t = 1800$ Myr, the energy of the corrugations in the interaction hybrid simulation have declined by roughly 68 percent (stellar disc) and roughly 78 percent (gas disc).